fardog/node-random-lib/README.md

 > **Warning:** I am not a cryptographer, or any sort of random number expert.
   An audit would be greatly appreciated.

+Version 3.0 of this module brings a new API and very different performance characteristics for integers; however it also removes bias which existed in older versions of this module.

+* [Version 3 Update Notes][v3]
+* [Version 2 Docs][v2]

 ## Installation

 To install the module for use in your projects: